 Born in Yemen, she moved to Vancouver in 2011 to pursue a BA in Sociology and Law & Society at UBC.
 In addition, she is an artist and storyteller and is constantly exploring new ways to utilize art and design for social justice.

 Latoya Farrell, Articling Student

-In 2009, she graduated from the University of Alberta Augustana Faculty with a B.A in Sociology and a B.A Studio Foundations.
-She has volunteered with the National Black Coalition of Canada as the Youth Coordinator developing youth programs from the African-Canadian community.
-She is also an accomplished artist and has been a featured in various shows throughout Edmonton.
+In 2009, she graduated from the University of Alberta – Augustana Faculty with a B.A in Sociology and a B.A in Studio Foundations.
+She has volunteered as a Youth Coordinator with the National Black Coalition of Canada, developing youth programs for the African-Canadian community.
+She is also an accomplished artist and has been featured in various shows around Edmonton.

 Amy Gill, Executive Coordinator

 Amy Gill joined the BCCLA as an Executive Coordinator in 2018 after completing a BA at the University of British Columbia with a Double Honours in English Literature and Political Science.
 Her academic interests includes political theory (particularly postcolonialism and decolonization), diasporic literature, and interculturalism in popular culture.
 Amy also has previous experience working as the President and Letter Writing Coordinator for the UBC Chapter of Amnesty International, where she was active in organizing events and activism opportunities on campus to raise awareness about human rights abuses in Canada and abroad.
 Amy is passionate about social justice, community organizing, and the oxford comma.